diamondrod/kdbplus/README.md

 Compression/decompression of messages is also implemented following [kdb+ implementation](https://code.kx.com/q/basics/ipc/#compression).

 As for connect method, usually client interfaces of q/kdb+ do not provide a listener due to its protocol.
-However, sometimes Rust process is connecting to upstream and q/kdb+ starts afterward or is restarted more frequently.
+However, sometimes Rust process is connecting to an upstream and q/kdb+ starts afterward or is restarted more frequently.
 Then providing a listener method is a natural direction and it was achieved here.
 Following ways are supported to connect to kdb+:

 - TCP
 - TLS